With Kamala Harris, Democrats Would Bet Against US History Of Sexism, Racism

 "I think the race thing is just a compounding factor or an exacerbating factor," the former lawmaker said.
 "Any of it's going to be a gamble, but I like the odds with another candidate, even if that means Kamala at the top of the ticket."

-Trump has used racist and sexist language, explicitly and in code.
-In 2020 he said he had "heard" Harris, a US citizen born in California, did not qualify to be a candidate for vice president.
+Critics have accused Trump of using racist and sexist language, explicitly and in code.
+In 2020 he said he had "heard" Harris, a U.S. citizen born in California, did not qualify to be a candidate for vice president.

 At a rally in Michigan on Saturday, Trump piled on Harris for the way she laughs.